POLICY: Clinics That Provide Care to Patients Who Are Not Regular Patients of the Clinic

 The College of Physicians and Surgeons of Saskatchewan (CPSS) has responsibility to set standards and policies that result in high quality care for patients regardless of their point of contact with physicians in the health care system.
 For reasons of convenience or ease of access, patients often turn to episodic services such as walk-in or ''no-appointment" physician visits in clinics.
 Physicians are expected to manage these episodic encounters to provide optimal continuity of care.

-An excerpt from the Canadian Medical Association and CPSS Code of Ethics provides the basis for this policy.
+An excerpt from the Canadian Medical Association and CPSS Code of Ethics and Professionalism and the Code of Conduct, part of the College regulatory bylaws provide the basis for this policy.

-19. Having accepted professional responsibility for a patient, continue to provide services until they are no longer required or wanted; until another suitable physician has assumed responsibility for the patient or until the patient has been given reasonable notice that you intend to terminate the relationship.
+2. Having accepted professional responsibility for the patient, continue to provide services until these services are no longer required or wanted, or until another suitable physician has assumed responsibility for the patient, or until after the patient has been given reasonable notice that you intend to terminate the relationship.

 This policy is intended to apply to episodic care provided in medical practices, such as, but not limited to: